-Saskatchewan Schools in ‘hold and secure’ as manhunt for stabbing suspect continues
+Police say suspect not on James Smith Cree Nation land - follow live

 Memorials, donations and flags at half mast: How communities are remembering victims killed in stabbing spree

-Bouquets tucked beneath a solitary tree outside the home of a now dead 77-year-old widower.
+ICYMI: Bouquets tucked beneath a solitary tree outside the home of a now dead 77-year-old widower.
 Flags across Saskatchewan and neighbouring Manitoba at half mast.

 These are just some of the tributes and small gestures that people in the prairie provinces of Canada are making as they struggle to come to grips with the terror that ripped through two small tightknit communities on Sunday.